Frankfurt on Foot Walking Tours is the original daily walking tour in Frankfurt since 2008.

 Are you visiting on vacation, here for business, have a layover/stop-over of 7+ hours at the airport, have you just moved here or are you a long-time resident?
 We have a tour that fits your schedule and interests.

 Our guides are passionate about Frankfurt and our goal is to offer you a high quality, entertaining, and informative tour at an affordable price.

 3-4 Hour English Language Daily Walking Tour

-Our Daily Tour begins at 10:30am - 365 days per year!
+Our Daily Tour begins punctually at 10:30 am - 365 days per year!
 All Holidays included.
 We walk in all weather.